-This report provides a fact-based assessment of Michigan’s economic competitiveness relative to other states.
-Michigan’s performance is compared with that of other states on key output (e.g., employment, GDP) and input (e.g., labor cost) metrics.
-A set of “traditional,” “new economy,” and “Top Ten” benchmark states were used to provide multiple reference points to evaluate Michigan’s performance.
+Business Leaders for Michigan is pleased to provide you with this year’s fact-based assessment of Michigan’s economic competitiveness relative to other states.
+We compare Michigan’s performance on key output (e.g., employment, personal income) and input (e.g., taxes, education) metrics annually to that of “traditional,” “new economy,” and “Top Ten” benchmark states.
+These metrics provide multiple reference points to evaluate Michigan’s performance.

-- 120,000 more Michigan people working
+- 72,300 more Michigan people working

-- $11,000 more income per person
+- $9,200 more income per person

-- $13,000 more GDP per person
+- $12,300 more GDP per person

 A full print copy of BLM’s benchmarking report is available for download above.

-Research for the 2015 Economic Competitiveness Benchmarking Report was conducted by Anderson Economic Group, a research and consulting firm with expertise in economics, public policy, finance, and industry analysis.
+Research for the 2016 Economic Competitiveness Benchmarking Report was conducted by Anderson Economic Group, a research and consulting firm with expertise in economics, public policy, finance, and industry analysis.